- Exhibits & Animals

 - Long Island Sound

-You know you’re working at an interesting place when you can say hello to harbor seals every morning and have sea turtles following you every time you walk by their habitat!
+You know you’re working at an interesting place when you can say hello to harbor seals every morning and where sea turtles follow you as you walk by their habitat!

 When you join The Maritime Aquarium team, you'll have fun at work as you help us provide the ultimate entertaining, educational and inspiring experience for our visitors.